acheamponge/VERSUZ/README.md

 # VERSUZ
-A Hiphop v.
-Literature NLP project- The main motivation for this project is to demonstrate using NLP that Hip-Hop is a form of literature and rap artists are literary geniuses.
+### A Hiphop v.
+Literature NLP project

+The main motivation for this project is to demonstrate using NLP that Hip-Hop is a form of literature and rap artists are literary geniuses.

 ### - Data